Nihon Hidankyo: Japanese nuclear bomb survivors’ group wins Nobel Peace Prize 2024

 Japanese prime minister Shigeru Ishiba described the award as “extremely meaningful” given how long the group has worked toward the abolition of nuclear weapons.

-Efforts to eradicate nuclear weapons have been honored in the past by the Nobel committee.
+Efforts to eradicate nuclear weapons have been honoured in the past by the Nobel Committee.
 The International Campaign to Abolish Nuclear Weapons won the Peace Prize in 2017 and, in 1995, Joseph Rotblat and the Pugwash Conferences on Science and World Affairs won for “their efforts to diminish the part played by nuclear arms in international politics and, in the longer run, to eliminate such arms”.

-Next year will mark the 80th anniversary of the dropping of nuclear bombs by the United States on Japanese cities Hiroshima and Nagasaki in August of 1945.
+Next year will mark the 80th anniversary of the dropping of nuclear bombs by the United States on the Japanese cities of Hiroshima and Nagasaki in August of 1945.

 This year’s prize was awarded against a backdrop of devastating conflicts raging in the world, notably in the Middle East, Ukraine and Sudan.

-The Nobel prizes carry a cash award of 11 million Swedish kronor (£811,000 ).
-Unlike the other Nobel prizes that are selected and announced in Stockholm, founder Alfred Nobel decreed the peace prize be decided and awarded in Oslo by the five-member Norwegian Nobel Committee.
+The Nobel prizes carry a cash award of 11 million Swedish kronor (£811,000).
+Unlike the other Nobel prizes that are selected and announced in Stockholm, the founder Nobel decreed the Peace Prize be decided and awarded in Oslo by the five-member Norwegian Nobel Committee.

 Join our commenting forum